zetavg/dotfiles/docs/Sublime Text.md

 Install [Package Control](https://packagecontrol.io/) when you start Sublime Text at the first time: https://packagecontrol.io/installation.

+### Notes on overwritten packages

+The dotfiles installation contains overrides of some Package Control installed packages.
+Package Control might not be able to install such packages properly if the package overrides are placed before Package Control installs those packages.
+In such case, you'll need to remove all symlinks under `~/Library/Application Support/Sublime Text 3/Packages/` (except `User` and `Theme - Spacegray`), restart Sublime Text 3 to and make sure Package Control installed those packages, then do `~/.dotfiles/install` again.

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) and the [EditorConfig Plugin](https://github.com/sindresorhus/editorconfig-sublime) is used to manage coding styles such as intend style and size, newline charictor and eliminating trailing whitespaces, accross projects.
 A default `.editorconfig` is included with the dotfiles.